Jet: Multilevel Graph Partitioning on Graphics Processing Units: Jet Refinement Algorithm

 \subsection{Unconstrained Label Propagation - Jetlp}

 Our unconstrained label propagation is synchronous, i.e., updates to the partition state are deferred to the end of each iteration.
-The steps in Algorithm~\ref{alg:jetLP} are as follows: first, a destination part $P_d(v)$ is selected for each vertex $v$.
-Second, if $P_d(v)$ is different from the current part $P_s(v)$, the vertex is pushed to an unordered list, and a priority is assigned.
-Finally, the algorithm filters this unordered list using an approximation of the expected value of the next partition state.
+The steps in Algorithm~\ref{alg:jetLP} are as follows: first, the algorithm selects a destination part $P_d(v)$ for each vertex $v$, and records the gain $F(v)$ of making this move by itself.
+Second, it filters the vertices where $P_d(v)$ is different from the current part $P_s(v)$ and the gain $F(v)$ satisfies a constraint (equation \ref{eq:gainconn_filter}); it pushes these vertices to an unordered list, and assigns the gain as the priority value.
+Finally, it filters this unordered list using an approximation of the expected value of the next partition state.
 It determines this approximation in the neighborhood of each vertex that passed the first filter, by merging $P_s$ and $P_d$ according to the priority values within each neighborhood.
-It performs all moves that pass the second filter, and then updates the data structures that track connectivity of each vertex and the sizes of each part.
-The name JET derives from a similarity in structure to a jet engine: the selection of destination parts is similar to the compressor, the first filter to the combustion chamber, and the second filter to the afterburner.
+It commits all moves that pass the second filter, and then updates the data structures that track connectivity of each vertex and the sizes of each part.
+The name Jet derives from a similarity in structure to a jet engine: the selection of destination parts is similar to the compressor, the first filter to the combustion chamber, and the second filter to the afterburner.